 I strongly recommend the Khao San Road ($22++).
 This is a perfect example of how good a fusion dish can be, done correctly.
 The pancake is a perfect wrap for the prawns, mango cubes, tomatoes, bean sprouts, sunny side-up, mint and peanut bits.
 Every bite taken brings me back to Thailand, reminding me of the good street food.

 Thirsty?
 Make sure you try the ciders and the wines.
 The ciders start from $6 for a 125ml serving.
 I tried the dry pear ($7++) and the rosé apple ($7++) and found them both great accompaniments to the savoury galettes.
 Don’t be surprised if the wait staff asks if you would like to have your cider (directly imported from France under controlled temperature conditions) served in a bowl, as is the practice in Brittany.

-The restaurant’s mainstay is its pancakes and alcohol, but they also do serve salads, cheeses, and other sides and mains expected of a decent bistro.
+The restaurant’s mainstay is its pancakes and alcohol, but like any decent bistro, they also serve salads, cheeses, and other sides and mains.

 Charming for that date night out!